Consultations

 Our Mission “In Pursuit of Excellence”

-We want each and every child to live up to our values showing us that they have the Determination to succeed at school.
-To be Respectful both in their home life and within the school community.
-To strive for Excellence academically so that they will leave school with the highest level of Achievement and with a Mastery of all basic skills and qualities needed for a working life.
+We want each and every child to live up to our values showing us that they have the determination to succeed at school.
+To be respectful both in their home life and within the school community.
+To strive for excellence academically so that they will leave school with the highest level of achievement and with a mastery of knowledge.

 Holidays in Term Time

-Parents or carers who find themselves in very exceptional circumstances regarding holidays may request authorised absence but the decision to authorise absence is at my discretion and will not exceed 5 days.
+Parents or carers who find themselves in very exceptional circumstances regarding holidays may request authorised absence but the decision to authorise absence is at the headteacher’s discretion and will not exceed 5 days.

 Finally, any child who falls below 90% attendance is classed as a Persistent Absentee and will be immediately passed on to the EWO and pursued vigorously by all means available to the school.